 Option Description Intel(R) TXT Enables you to set the Intel Trusted Execution Technology (TXT) option.
-To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements for TPM 1.2 or set to On with SHA256 algorithm for TPM 2.0.
+To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements.
 This option is set to Off by default.
 It is set On for Secure Launch (Firmware Protection) support on Windows 2022.
 Intel(R) SGX Enables you to set the Intel Software Guard Extension (SGX) option.
 To enable the Intel SGX option, processor must be SGX capable, memory population must be compatible (minimum x8 identical DIMM1 to DIMM8 per CPU socket, not support on persistent memory configuration), memory operating mode must be set at optimizer mode, memory encryption must be enabled and node interleaving must be disabled.
 This option is set to Off by default.
-When this option is to Off, BIOS disables the SGX technology.
-When this option is to On, BIOS enables the SGX technology. (i) NOTE: When upgrading from an earlier BIOS version to BIOS 1.7.4, the SGX feature will be disabled.
-In the "SGX Factory Reset" menu in the "System Security" setup menu, the user must first re-enable SGX with a factory reset.
+When this option is to Off , BIOS disables the SGX technology.
+When this option is to On , BIOS enables the SGX technology.
 Software Guard Extensions Epoch n: Sets the Software Guard Extensions Epoch values.
 SGX LE Public Key Hash0 : Sets the bytes from 0-7 for SGX Launch Enclave Public Key Hash.
-SGX LE Public Key Hash1: Sets the bytes from 8-15 for SGX Launch Enclave Public Key Hash.
-SGX LE Public Key Hash2: Sets the bytes from 16-23 for SGX Launch Enclave Public Key Hash.
-SGX LE Public Key Hash3: Sets the bytes from 24-31 for SGX Launch Enclave Public Key Hash.
+SGX LE Public Key Hash1 : Sets the bytes from 8-15 for SGX Launch Enclave Public Key Hash.
+SGX LE Public Key Hash2 : Sets the bytes from 16-23 for SGX Launch Enclave Public Key Hash.
+SGX LE Public Key Hash3 : Sets the bytes from 24-31 for SGX Launch Enclave Public Key Hash.
 Power Button Enables or disables the power button on the front of the system.
 This option is set to Disabled by default.
 AC Power Recovery Sets how the system behaves after AC power is restored to the system.
-This option is set to Last by default.
+This option is set to Last by default. i) NOTE: The host system will not power on up until iDRAC Root of Trust (RoT) is completed, host power on will be delayed by minimum 90 seconds after the AC applied.
+AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
+This option is set to Immediate by default.
+When this option is set to Immediate , there is no delay for power up.
+When this option is set to Random , the system creates a random delay for power up.
+When this option is set to User Defined , the system delay time is manually to power up.
+User Defined Delay (60 s to 600 s) Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.
+The actual AC recovery time needs to add iDRAC root of trust time (around 50 seconds).
+UEFI Variable Access Provides varying degrees of securing UEFI variables.
+When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
+When set to Controlled , selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
+In-Band Manageability Interface When set to Disabled , this setting hides the Management Engine's (ME), HECI devices, and the system's IPMI devices from the operating system.
+This prevents the operating system from changing the ME power capping settings, and blocks access to all inband management tools.
+All management should be managed through out-of-band.
+This option is set to Enabled by default.